awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights.md

 In Amazon EKS and Kubernetes, Container Insights uses a containerized version of the CloudWatch agent to discover all of the running containers in a cluster\.
 It then collects performance data at every layer of the performance stack\.

-Currently, Container Insights isn't supported in AWS Batch\.

 Container Insights supports encryption with the customer master key \(CMK\) for the logs and metrics that it collects\.
 To enable this encryption, you must manually enable KMS encryption for the log group that receives Container Insights data\.
 This results in Container Insights encrypting this data using the provided CMK\.
+Only symmetric CMKs are supported\.
+Do not use asymmetric CMKs to encrypt your log groups\.

 For more information, see [Encrypt Log Data in CloudWatch Logs Using AWS KMS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html)\.

-**Note**
+**Supported Platforms**

+Container Insights is available for Amazon Elastic Container Service, Amazon Elastic Kubernetes Service, and Kubernetes platforms on Amazon EC2 instances\.
++ For Amazon ECS, Container Insights collects metrics at the cluster, task and service levels on both Linux and Windows Server instances\.
+It can collect metrics at the instance\-level only on Linux instances\.

   For Amazon ECS, network metrics are available only for containers in `bridge` network mode\.
 They are not available for containers in `awsvpc` network mode or `host` network mode\.
++ For Amazon Elastic Kubernetes Service, and Kubernetes platforms on Amazon EC2 instances, Container Insights is supported only on Linux instances\.
++ Currently, Container Insights isn't supported in AWS Batch\.

 **Supported Regions for Amazon ECS**